voldien/glinfo/README.md

 The *glinfo* is a program for displaying OpenGL capabilities information of the current system.
 The program was influenced by both the *clinfo* and *vulkaninfo* program.

-The program attempts to query information about all possible enumerate that describes the system capabilities.
-This means enumerate that is associated with the current state of the OpenGL context will not be queried, for example *GL_ACTIVE_TEXTURE* since the return value does not say anything about systems capabilities.
-Whereas the enumerate *GL_MAX_COMBINED_TEXTURE_IMAGE_UNITS* return value describes the system capability, which in this case is the number of possible number of binded textures.
-See the OpenGL specification for more detail for each enumerate.

 ## Installation
 The program can be installed with the following commands.